Brunorwell/Production_Order/readme.md

     PRODUCT_WEIGHT_UNITY(Product_id[PK and FK], Weight_id[PK and FK])

     PRODUCT_WEIGHT(Weight_id[PK] ,Box_id[FK], Weight_desc)
 The table PRODUCT_UNITY is responsible for storing all the types of candy that the factory manufactured.
 The PRODUCT_WEIGHT is reponsible to associating one product (or a collection of products) with its respective packaging.
-Since, one product - or more than one - can be associated with multiple packaging options - and multiple packaging options also can be associated with more than products, it was necessary to create a associative table (PRODUCT_WEIGHT_UNITY) to ensure that all combinations are possible
+Since, one product - or more than one - can be associated with multiple packaging options - and multiple packaging options also can be associated with more than one products, it was necessary to create a associative table (PRODUCT_WEIGHT_UNITY) to ensure that all combinations are possibl.
 <br>
 <br>
 2.[PRODUCT_WEIGHT] 1:N [BOX_REGISTER]